Kimmmmy03/CPU-Scheduling-Algorithms/README.md

 ---

 ## Introduction
-**CPU Scheduling Algorithms** is a Java-based console application developed as part of the **ISB16204 - Computer Organization and Operating Systems** course at **Universiti Kuala Lumpur (UniKL)** for the June 2024 session.
+**CPU Scheduling Algorithms** is a Java-based console application developed as part of the **ISB16204 - Computer Organization and Operating Systems** course at **Universiti Kuala Lumpur (UniKL)** for the March 2024 session.
 The project was completed under the guidance of:

 - **Course Lecturer**: Prof. Roslan